zlatko-michailov/abc/notes.md

 ---
 # v0.7
 ## To Do
-- JSON: put repeated constructs in methods.
+- socket: Use the json streams in the tests.
-- JSON, HTTP: Remove `gcount` from `ostream`s.
+- json: Put repeated constructs in methods.
-- makefile: Gzip product files.
+- json, http: Remove `gcount` from `ostream`s.

 ---